-Let’s face it—our cats invade our space at our most vulnerable moments and bathroom time is really no different.
+Let’s face it—our cats like to invade our space at our most vulnerable moments, and bathroom time is no different.
 Have you noticed your cat visiting their litter box when they spot you on the toilet?
 Is it a coincidence?
 Is it a competition?
 Is it a communal ritual?

-Honestly, it’s really hard to speak for all felines.
-But we can explore a few reasons why your cat might be behaving this way.
-Let’s look at some aspects of feline behavior and how it translates to your queries.
+It’s probably a matter of bonding with you, though it’s hard to speak for all felines.
+But we can explore a few reasons that your cat might be behaving this way.
+Let’s look at certain aspects of feline behavior and how they translate to your own.

 Cats & Bathroom Trips

-It’s not a common phenomenon, necessarily, for your cat to use the litter box when you go do your business.
+It’s not a common phenomenon for your cat to use the litter box when you do your own business.
 However, that does not mean it’s unrelated to you.

 But is there a reason for this?
 A cat can be so finicky about privacy while they do their bidding, but the same sentiment doesn’t extend to you.

 If you try to shut your cat out of the bathroom while you go, prepare for wails never heard before.
 Some cats simply cannot bear the thought of a door being between you while this happens.